mccartnm/CppToolkitSublimeText/README.md

 # Capabilities

 ## Auto Implement
 Many IDEs out there make use their inherent understanding of you project through syntax and preprocessing to present perks like being able to automatically declare methods from the header within the source.
-This save the developer _loads_ of time.
+This saves the developer _loads_ of time.

 ![Usability](/img/header_a.jpg?raw=true)